Cwantic/Documentation/Structure/Elements/Beam/Joint.md

 ![Image](../../../Images/Joint11.jpg)

-The plate receive the dimensions of the beam when creating.
+The plate receives the dimensions of the beam when created.

 | Property | Description | Unit Metric | Unit USA |
 | -------- | ---- | ---- | ---- |